ryanlayerlab/hypedsearch/README.md

 ---

 Background
+T1D is a chronic autoimmune disesase where the human body no longer can produce insulin.
+Without insulin, the body can no longer regulate its blood sugar and glucose levels, which can lead to immediate coma-induced death as well as long-term medical conditions like heart disease, kidney failure, blindness, and limb amputation.
+The mental health toll on diabetics is equally as great - depression and suicide rates are much higher in diabetics than the overall population.
+There is no know cure for diabetes  - most diabetes regulate their blood sugar via finges pricks,

+with treatment in the United States costing over $10,000 a year for uninsured patients.

-T1D is an autoimmune disesase where the body's immune system attacks and destroy's the panceas's ability to produce insulin<sup>1</sup>.
+immune system attacks and destroys the panceas's ability to produce insulin<sup>1</sup>.

 Dr. Delong from CU Anchutez has identified a possible cause of Type 1 Diabetes (T1D) - hybryd insuline peptdes (reference needed).